bserge13/blake-sergesketter-DocMe360/README.md

 At this time app.run() in 'api.py' sets debug equal to FALSE for a production-ready environment.
 While there is a security risk to setting debug=True, here are a couple benefits to setting True for Development:

 - Error display, detailed error-message outputs
-- Autmatic code reloading, no need for restarting server
+- Automatic code reloading, no need for restarting server